kartonfarkas/api_docs/source/suite/emails/launching.rst

      - Description
      - Comments
    * - id
-     - integer
+     - int
-     - The email's id to launch
+     - The email's ID to launch, part of the URL
-     - (Part of the URL)
+     -

 .. list-table:: **Optional Parameters**
    :header-rows: 1